-- Prescribing competencies for endorsement for scheduled medicines information about the required prescribing competencies to have your registration endorsed for scheduled medicines and to ensure that you can safely and effectively administer, obtain, possess, prescribe, sell, supply or use the scheduled medicines listed in the National podiatry scheduled medicines list12 for the treatment of podiatric conditions. - 2.
-Requirements for endorsement for scheduled medicines further information and guidance about the Board's requirements for endorsement for scheduled medicines, including information about the two pathways to endorsement; qualifications for each pathway; and for Pathway 2, information about online case studies, supervised practice, portfolio of evidence, and assessment, including information about the principles the Board will use when assessing an application for endorsement for scheduled medicines under Pathway 2. - 3.
-Ongoing requirements for podiatrists and podiatric surgeons with endorsement for scheduled medicines information about clinical practice requirements, and maintaining competence. - 4.
-References and resources a list of useful references for endorsed practitioners and practitioners working towards endorsement, and
+- 1. Prescribing competencies for endorsement for scheduled medicines information about the required prescribing competencies to have your registration endorsed for scheduled medicines and to ensure that you can safely and effectively administer, obtain, possess, prescribe, sell, supply or use the scheduled medicines listed in the National podiatry scheduled medicines list1 for the treatment of podiatric conditions. - 2.
+Requirements for endorsement for scheduled medicines further information and guidance about the Board's requirements for endorsement for scheduled medicines, including information about the two pathways to endorsement; qualifications for each pathway; and for Pathway B, information about approved online case studies, supervised practice, portfolio of evidence, and assessment, including information about the principles the Board will use when assessing an application for endorsement for scheduled medicines under Pathway B. - Ongoing requirements for podiatrists and podiatric surgeons with endorsement for scheduled medicines -